6 Things to Do When Starting a New Controller Job

 Growth is no good to an organization if it’s not done in a scalable, responsible way.
-As controller, you’re overseeing a back-office function.
-It’s one that customarily is not profit generating and, thus, costs the organization money to exist.
-Very rarely can you affect the bottom line other than to streamline operations and reduce your cost footprint.
+As the controller, you’re overseeing a back-office function.
+It’s one that customarily is not profit-generating and, thus, costs the organization money to exist.
+Very rarely can you change the bottom line other than to streamline operations and reduce cost.

 Finance’s most costly investment will always be in labor.
 As such, if you’re going to spend on headcount, you’re going to want to bring in personnel that offers the organization intrinsic and long-term value, rather than act as stopgaps broken, manual processes.

 Visibility is the antidote to risk.
 The more you can see and the more accurately you can see, the better your ability to navigate around fraud, compliance issues, financial controls, and business obstacles.
 Identify processes and solutions that will maximize what data you see, without requiring more work.